-Subject Code MM531 Subject Title Strategic Management Credit Value 3 Level 5 Normal Duration 1-semester Pre-requisite/ Co-requisite/ For Students of MSc in Business Management: Accounting for Managers (AF5108) and Global Economic Environment for Management (AF5618) and Contemporary Issues in Operations Management (LGT5171) and Managerial Thinking and Skills Workshop (LGT5172) and Managing Organizations and People (MM511) and Marketing Management (MM576) Exclusion Strategic Quality Management (ITC522) Role and Purposes The main objective of the course is to provide students with a sound knowledge about the strategy making process from the perspective of how organizations strategize to achieve sustain competitive advantage through value (co)creation.
+Subject Code MM531 Subject Title Strategic Management Credit Value 3 Level 5 Normal Duration 1-semester Pre-requisite/ Co-requisite/ Pre-requisite: Managing Organizations and People (MM511) or Organization and Management (MM5112) Exclusion For BM All MSc BM compulsory subjects in Semester One.
+Exclusion: Strategic Quality Management (ITC522) Role and Purposes The main objective of the course is to provide students with a sound knowledge about the strategy making process from the perspective of how organizations strategize to achieve sustain competitive advantage through value (co)creation.
 Through the application of the strategic tools and techniques to facilitate the strategic decision making process, students will have a command on how to perform a strategic audit of an organization in relations to its contextual environment and be able to make sound and creative recommendations for success.
-The backbone of the course is on developing the students' "strategic thinking" capabilities through the use of examples, case studies and knowledge building exercises.
 This subject contributes to the following Intended Learning Outcomes for the following programme(s): MSc in Management (Operations Management) #2: Develop the specific operations management knowledge Subject Learning Outcomes Upon completion of the subject, students will be able to: a. appraise the different perspectives from which strategy may be analyzed and understand how each contributes to a fuller understanding of the essence of strategic thinking; b. apply and evaluate different management theories / methods / tools used to analyze a firm's strategy making for dealing with strategic organizational challenges; c. demonstrate strategic thinking through an analysis of the environment (e.g. competition and customers, political and economic), set strategic direction, and lead change; d. discuss and explain how strategy research can help managers make better (ethical) decisions.
-Subject Synopsis/ Indicative Syllabus Understanding Strategic Management • The 10 schools of strategic management • The strategic management process • Formulating the mission and vision statement to meet the needs of stakeholders • Corporate governance and challenges facing Boards of Directors

-Environmental Analysis and Diagnosis

-- Environmental scanning and influencing environmental factors - Techniques for environmental analysis - •Industry and competitive analysis; competitive and co-operative dimensions

-Internal Scanning and Analysis

-- Approaches to internal scanning and analysis of the competitive value of resources - •Scanning the internal environment with functional analysis using the value chain - Making sense of assets, capabilities and competencies
+Subject Synopsis/ Indicative Syllabus Understanding Strategic Management • The strategic management process • Formulating the mission, vision, value, and purpose to meet the needs of stakeholders • Corporate governance and challenges facing Boards of Directors Environmental Analysis and Diagnosis •Environmental scanning and influencing environmental factors •Techniques for environmental analysis •Industry and competitive analysis; competitive and co-operative dimensions Internal Scanning and Analysis • Approaches to internal scanning and analysis of the competitive value of resources • Scanning the internal environment with functional analysis - using the value chain • Making sense of assets, capabilities and competencies